 As a prelude to examining the details of the nitrogen chemistry, we first examine the consumption rate of H2, the production rates of NO and N2O and the heat release.
 Images of these quantities are presented in Fig. 4.
 As expected at these conditions, all four of these quantities are highly correlated.
 Peaks of NO and N2O production are higher than the corresponding laminar flame values by factors of 30 and 15, respectively.
-The results here are qualitatively consistent with the results in [15]; but with much higher intensities.
-Fuel consumption rates and NO and N2O production rates are a factor of 5 higher than in [15].
-Also, at the higher turbulent intensity shown here the flame does not exhibit complete extinction in the gaps separating the intensively burning cells, rather it only shows a sharp reduction in consumption.
-This feature is illustrated in Fig. 5, which compares the flame surface from a freely propagating hydrogen flame at $\phi = 0.37$ to the flame surface in the core of the low swirl burner.
-In the figure, the images are colored by local values of the consumption based flame speed, which is defined by integrating the fuel consumption over each flamelet and normalizing by the fuel density in the inflow stream.
-The low-swirl flames shows much finer-scale flame surface features and dramatically more intense localized burning than the freely propagating flame.
-In Fig. 6 a joint PDF of mean curvature versus local fuel-consumption based flame speed shows that much of the burning occurs at 2.4-3.8 times the laminar flame speed but can reach values as high as 5 times the laminar speed at the inlet mixture in regions of strong positive curvature (concave toward the products side of the flame).
-A similar level of enhancement in the fuel-consumption based flame speed was observed by Chen and Im [13] at a slightly higher equivalence ratio and turbulence level; however, there flame region in that case was qualitatively different, showing zones of complete local extinction not observed in the 3D simulation presented here.
-As discussed in [22], for the turbulence level considered here, the turbulence is strong enough to wrinkle the flame but does not dominate the high H2 diffusivity.
-Turbulent wrinkling of the flame leads to enhanced hydrogen diffusion into regions of positive curvature resulting in a higher local equivalence ratio near the flame surface.
-This local enrichment of fuel atoms results in "super-adiabatic" post flame gas, which, in turn, leads to enhance NO and N2O emissions.
-We note that at higher turbulence intensities, turbulent transport begins to dominate H2 diffusion and this effect is reduced, see [22].
-Finally, we note that the strongly burning regions of the low-swirl flame have a characteristic ridge-like structure compared to the bulb-like structures associated with the freely propagating flame.
-The propensity for ridge structures is illustrated in the PDF of Gaussian curvature of the flame surface, shown as the red line in Fig. 7.
-The green curve corresponds to the freely propagating flame and is strongly skewed toward positive values.
-The low-swirl flame has a more symmetric distribution, peaked around zero.
+The results here are qualitatively consistent with the results in [13]; but with much higher intensities.
+Fuel consumption rates and NO and N2O production rates are a factor of 5 higher than in [13].
+Also, at the higher turbulent intensity shown here the flame does not show complete extinction in the gaps between intensively burning cells, rather it only shows a sharp reduction in consumption.
+This effect is illustrated in Fig. 5, which compares the flame surface from a freely propagating hydrogen flame at $\phi = 0.37$ to the flame surface in the core of the low swirl burner.
+These image are colored by local consumption based flame speed, which is defined by integrating the fuel consumption over each flamelet and normalizing by the fuel density in the inflow stream.
+These images show that the turbulence leads to finer-scale features with more intense burning than are observed in the thermodiffisively unstable freeely-propagating flame.
+In Fig. 6 we present a joint PDF of mean curvature versus local fuel-consumption based flame speed that shows that much of the burning occurs at 2.4-3.8 times the laminar flame speed but can reach values as high as 5 times the laminar speed.
+Furthermore, the intense burning regions in the turbulent flame have a characteristic ridge-like structure as compared to the bulb-like structures associated with cellular burning, which is illustrated quantitatively in the PDF of Gaussian curvature along the flame front shown in Fig. 7.

 Next, we focus on the details of the nitrogen chemistry.
 To quantify the details of the emissions chemistry and how it depends on burning intensity, we group the flamelets into 10 bins based on the peak fuel consumption on the flamelet.
 Figure 8(a) shows an image of part of the flame surface colored by the bin number associated with that triangle.
 For several representative fuel consumption bins, Figures 8(b-d) show conditional mean NO production rates (only the most significantly contributing reactions are shown, labeled according to the numbering in Table 1).
-The conditional mean total NO production rate (shown as the solid black line in each figure) consists primarily of contributions from the "thermal" ( $\omega{\rm NO-therm}$ , dotted black line) and NNH ( $\omega{\rm NO-NNH}$ dashed black line) routes.
+The conditional mean total NO production rate (shown as the solid black line in each figure) consists primarily of contributions from the "thermal" ($\omega{NO-therm}$, dotted black line) and NNH (ω{NO-NNH} dashed black line) routes.
 The reaction profiles show dramatic increases in NO production in the intermediate and strong burning regimes.